 You have enemies?
 Good.
 That means you’ve stood up for something, sometime in your life.
 Winston Churchill

-In creating the Art4Agriculture Young Farming Champions program one of the key things that drove me was the overwhelming desire for them not to follow in my footsteps to loneliness and isolation and find that driving change initially too often galvanises those who desperately don’t want change.
+In creating the Art4Agriculture Young Farming Champions program one of the key things that drove me was the overwhelming desire to provide support for the changemakers.
+We all know that that driving change often galvanises those who desperately don’t want change.

-Whilst these people don’t represent the majority their fear of change can be so draining and so vocal you often allow them to question your judgment and cloud your vision for the future.
+Whilst the change resistors don’t represent the majority their fear of change can be so draining and so vocal you often allow them to question your judgement and cloud your vision for the future.

 Believe me you can never overestimate the power of surrounding yourself with positive people you can learn from.